FoundMyFitness

 The triage theory of aging suggests suboptimal magnesium intake forces the body to sacrifice long-term health for short-term survival, accelerating.

-"When we have suboptimal dietary micronutrient intake, for example, not getting enough magnesium, our body sacrifices the long term for the short-term."
+"Bruce's pet theory, the triage theory of aging, argues that when we have suboptimal dietary micronutrient intake, for example, not getting enough magnesium, our body sacrifices the long term for the short-term."

 Related Interventions